 What happens if I miss payments to a fine?

-• Sending bailiffs (enforcement agents) to visit your home and remove goods – this is a very common way to enforce fines
+• Sending bailiffs (enforcement agents) to visit your home and remove goods – this is a common way to enforce fines

 • A charging order securing the debt against your home